Adjustments: Strategy, Structure & Personnel

 When the game tells you something needs to change, the next question is the one that separates good coaches from great ones: what kind of change?

-At elite level, every in-game adjustment falls into one of three buckets: strategy, structure, or personnel.
+At elite level, every in-game adjustment generally falls into one of three categories: strategy, structure, or personnel.
 Knowing which one you're reaching for stops you applying the wrong fix to the right problem.

 1. Strategy — how we play